-(Ruoxi’s note: This exclusive guest post by Eugene Bartsaikin, director of Sycamore Financial Advisers and a Registered Financial Adviser, covers his opinion on the current mortgage interest rate environment and the strategies that homeowners can employ to maximise the opportunities and savings.
+(Ruoxi’s note: This exclusive guest post by Eugene Bartsaikin, director of Twine Financial Advisers and a Registered Financial Adviser, covers his opinion on the current mortgage interest rate environment and the strategies that homeowners can employ to maximise the opportunities and savings.
 Although I am personally a fan of mortgage brokers and appreciate the service a good mortgage broker can provide, I have not received and will not receive any monetary benefit from this post or any referral as a result of this post.

 We’re sitting at an all year low for short-term interest rates right at this moment.
 The question many borrowers ask me is how to take advantage of them.
 I’ll break down a few common scenarios so you know what to do with your mortgage strategy, but before that, I’d like to make a claim.

 Over these last several years we’ve seen the lowest mortgage rates New Zealand has ever seen (for e.g. HSBC is currently dangling a 3.85% 18-month special and major banks like ASB offering 4.15% for a similar term), yet at the same time very few are paying off their loan faster.